 Our IMP/001/911 code of practice for the economic development of the LV system provided maximum economic loading guidance for new distribution transformers resulting in the use of higher capacity assets, depending on load/generation type.
-System transformers on our EHV and 132 kV network are sized to match the load and selection of cables and overhead lines shall be based on IMP/001/913 - code of practice for the economic development of the EHV system.
+System transformers on our extra high voltage (EHV) and 132 kV network are sized to match the load and selection of cables and overhead lines shall be based on IMP/001/913 - code of practice for the economic development of the EHV system.